Jamila Glass – Dance Educator & Choreographer

 Haven’t taken a dance class in 5-15 years.

-Are actors who want to feel more comfortable with movement.
+Are actors and directors who want to feel more comfortable with movement.

 Want to reconnect with dance in a relaxed environment.